In part 1 of our recap of the webinar, 4 Secrets to Building and Managing Successful Remote Teams, we covered:

 You get to read their body language, see their smile, and connect in a genuinely human way which is much harder through phone, or email.

-At CloudApp, with its near 5 star ratings across multiple review sites, is a video collaboration tool that provides you with the most efficient screen recording, webcam recording, GIF creation, and image annotation tools available.
+At CloudApp, with its near 5 star ratings across multiple review sites, is a video collaboration tool that provides you with the most efficient screen recorder, webcam recorder, GIF creator, and image annotation tools available.

 So not only is CloudApp an easy-to-use tool for hiring remote workers, it’s an enterprise-grade app that allows you to create and share visual content with workers long after they’ve joined your team.